Vapes

 Depending on the liquid used and the chemical or drug contained, the effects of what is vaped can change.

-While the long-term effects of vaping aren’t known yet, vaping impacts the lungs, breathing and brain development – none of which work well with long-term use, right?
-Furthermore, the chemicals used in vapes (both those with nicotine and those without) are linked with particular types of cancers.
+While the long-term effects of vaping aren’t fully known yet, vaping impacts the lungs, breathing and brain development – none of which work well with long-term use, right?
+Did you know vaping may also make mental health issues like anxiety and depression worse?
+Furthermore, the chemicals used in vapes (both those with nicotine and those without) can include several nasty things that cause cancer.
+Find out more.

 Overdose

 Too much nicotine from vapes can cause nicotine poisoning – which is just as bad as it sounds.
-Symptoms can vary, but include sweating, racing heart rate and increased blood pressure, shaking and vomiting – so, solid pass on that!
+Symptoms can vary, but include sweating, feeling dizzy, racing heart rate and vomiting – so solid pass on that!
 Knowing the signs of overdose helps keeps us and others safe, and when we might need to call an ambulance.
 Watch out for these symptoms and call 000 in an emergency.
+You can also call the Poisons Hotline on 13 11 26.

 HIV Medications